alexFrankfurt/HotbarSwitch/README.md

 - The addon registers a custom command `/hotbar_swap`.
 - When executed, it checks the player's selected hotbar slot.
-- Swaps the item in that slot with the item in the inventory slot 9 positions higher (above it).
+- Swaps the item in that slot with the item in the inventory slot above it.
 - Only swaps if an item exists above; otherwise, no action.

 ## Requirements